What Is Sociology?

 Sociology, in the broadest sense, is the study of society.
 Sociology is a very broad discipline that examines how humans interact with each other and how human behavior is shaped by social structures (groups, communities, organizations), social categories (age, sex, class, race, etc.), and social institutions (politics, religion, education, etc.).
 The basic foundation of sociology is the belief that a person's attitudes, actions, and opportunities are shaped by all of these aspects of society.
 The sociological perspective is fourfold: Individuals belong to groups; groups influence our behavior; groups take on characteristics that are independent of their members (i.e. the whole is greater than the sum of its parts); and sociologists focus on behavior patterns of groups, such as differences based on sex, race, age, class, etc.

 Sociology originated from and was influenced by the industrial revolution during the early nineteenth century.
-There are five major founders of sociology: August Comte, Herbert Spencer, Karl Marx, Emile Durkheim, and Max Weber.
+There are seven major founders of sociology: August Comte, W.E.B.
+Du Bois, Emile Durkheim, Harriet Martineau, Karl Marx, Herbert Spencer, and Max Weber.
 August Comte is thought of as the "Father of Sociology" as he coined the term sociology in 1838.
 He believed that society should be understood and studied as it was, rather than what it ought to be.
 He was the first to recognize that the path to understanding the world and society was based in science.
-Marx, Spencer, Durkheim, and Weber further helped define and develop sociology as a science and discipline, each contributing important theories and concepts still used and understood in the field today.
+W.E.B.
+Du Bois was an early American sociologist who laid the groundwork for sociology of race and ethnicity and contributed important analyses of American society in the immediate aftermath of the Civil War.
+Marx, Spencer, Durkheim, and Weber helped define and develop sociology as a science and discipline, each contributing important theories and concepts still used and understood in the field today.
+Harriet Martineau was a British scholar and writer who was also fundamental to establishing the sociological perspective, who wrote prolifically about the relationship between politics, morals, and society, as well as sexism and gender roles.

 Areas Of Sociology